VPNs using BGP

 See also

 A basic configuration requires to define a locator on the router, so that the BGP service can pick up a SID value from that locator.
 The SID value must also be a routable IP address in the IPv6 core network.
-The below output illustrates the routing table for connecting green L3VRF to a remote 192.168.11.0/24 network.
+The output below illustrates the routing table for connecting green L3VRF to a remote 192.168.11.0/24 network.
 The resulting route is a L3VRF route leak and indicates that the 2001:db8:0:2:1:: SID value is used to encapsulate the inner IPv4 packet.

 vsr> show ipv4-routes l3vrf green